oscar-project/documentation/docs/generation-jeanzay.md

 Files in `$SCRATCH` are deleted after 30 days if no R/W is operated on them.
 You should move out files to `$STORE` if you plan on keeping them.
 Unfortunately, due to the file size, you'll need to launch another job to do the copying of the files.

+!!! warning
+    `rsync -n` enables a dry-run, enabling you to see which files would be moved, and where.
+Remove the `-n` parameter when you want to perform the actual copy.
 ```bash
 #! /bin/bash